ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Run Client Task
-Run a client task on specified system(s)
+Run a client task on specified system(s).
+McAfee user requires edit permission for at least one product for this function.

  ![screenshot: fn-mcafee-epo-run-client-task ](./doc/screenshots/fn-mcafee-epo-run-client-task.png)